JacoboLansac/audits/solo/origami-morpho-integration/low_recoverToken-in-morphoBorrowLend-supplyToken-borrowToken.md

             revert CommonEventsAndErrors.Slippage(supplyAmount, collateralReceived);
         }

-        // There may be a suplus of `supplyToken` in this contract after the swap
+        // There may be a surplus of `supplyToken` in this contract after the swap
         // If over the threshold, supply any surplus back in as collateral to morpho {
 @>          uint256 surplusAfterSwap = _supplyToken.balanceOf(address(this)) - supplyAmount;